How to Endorse a Check: Checks 101

 1. Confirm that all the information on the check is correct

-Before endorsing the check, we suggest double-checking all the information written on it.
+Before you endorse check, we suggest double-checking all the information written on it.
 Make sure that the payee’s name is spelled correctly, the amount is accurate, and that the payer has signed the check.

 2. Turn the check over and find the endorsement area